120 TOTAL CREDITS REQUIRED

-Explore computer hardware, peripherals, and other digital media used in the commission of cybercrimes.
-You’ll spend time examining these devices, completing tasks including building, configuring, upgrading, troubleshooting, diagnosis, and repair.
+Computer hardware and peripherals and other digital media used in commission of cyber-crimes.
+Hands-on examination of devices, including building, configuring, upgrading, troubleshooting, diagnosis, and repair.

 This course provides introductory guidelines for cyber operations that include examining networks and data under attack, studying the operation of network protocols and services, and analyzing the network infrastructure.
 Students are introduced to methodologies and techniques used to prevent network access and attacks.
 Students investigate endpoint vulnerabilities and attacks while identifying network security alerts and analyzing network intrusions.
 Incident response models used to manage security incidents are discussed.

 Explore the foundations of software and technology for cybersecurity and information assurance.
 Prerequisite: CYB 107.